axelarnetwork/axelarate-community/Exercises/exercise_3_join_validator.md

   axelard tx staking delegate "$(axelard keys show validator --bech val -a)" "6000000axltest" --from validator -y
   ```

 5. Register the broadcaster account as a proxy for your validator.
+Axelar network propagates messages from threshold multi-party computation protocols via the underlying consensus.
+The messages are signed and delivered via the blockchain.

   ```
   axelard tx broadcast registerProxy broadcaster --from validator -y